themadan/amitness.github.io/content/articles/illustrated-deepcluster.md

 To perform clustering, we need to decide the number of clusters.
 This will be the number of classes the model will be trained on.
 ![](/images/deepcluster-effect-of-increasing-clusters.png){.img-center}
 By default, ImageNet has 1000 classes, but the paper uses 10,000 clusters as this gives more fine-grained grouping of the unlabeled images.
-For example, if you previously had grouping of cats and dogs and as you increase clusters, now groupings of breeds of the cat and dog could be created.
+For example, if you previously had a grouping of cats and dogs and you increase clusters, then groupings of breeds of the cat and dog could be created.

 **4. Model Architecture**